litejs/uri-template-lite/README.md

 [![browser support][7]][8]

--   For IE6-9 it requires `browser-upgrade-lite` module or other ES5 polyfill.
+-   For older browsers it requires `browser-upgrade-lite` package or other ES5 polyfill.
+-   FF3-4 `escape` should be patched to remove non-standard 2nd param, `browser-upgrade-lite` does that.